 Halloween has become somewhat synonymous with the black cat.
-Of course, Halloween-loving cat owners don’t have to own a black cat to have fun with their pet’s name.
+But Halloween-loving pet parents don’t have to have a black cat to have fun with their pet’s name.
 Awesome opportunities for Halloween pet names abound for every feline!
 We checked in with the staff of Cat Talk Magazine, a bi-monthly publication by The Cat Fanciers’ Association, for some of their best suggestions for Halloween cat names.

 These Halloween cat names are downright purr-fect.
 Take a look!